 Riding a motorcycle is a thrilling experience, and many motorcyclists may go through their lifetime without any incident.
 However, when motorcycle accidents do occur, they are often catastrophic and cause serious injuries or fatalities.
 The painful effects of these injuries can be felt long after healing, as there may be permanent or long-term damage to muscles, tendons, or nerves.
-Our lawyers at Loughlin FitzGerald, P.C. understand how accident injuries can affect the rest of your life.
+Our New Haven motorcycle accident lawyers at Loughlin FitzGerald, P.C. understand how accident injuries can affect the rest of your life.
 Let our highly knowledgeable team handle your legal needs, so we may obtain compensation that will allow you to focus on fully recovering.

 It is important to take certain steps to protect your future right away after a motorcycle accident These steps include: